 CRI: Roche’s investment in anti-tumor immune response technology?

-Dr. Levitsky: My organization within Roche, Pharma Research and Early Development (pRED), has invested in antibody engineering, not only for use of monoclonal antibodies in the established ways of delivering cell-killing agents to tumors or interrupting cell signalling pathways, but also as ways to engage and manipulate the immune system’s response to tumors.
+Dr. Levitsky: My organization within Roche, Pharma Research and Early Development (pRED), has invested in antibody engineering, not only for use of monoclonal antibodies in the established ways of delivering cell-killing agents to tumors or interrupting cell signaling pathways, but also as ways to engage and manipulate the immune system’s response to tumors.

 Roche has a team in Schlieren, Switzerland, that can rapidly create and select monoclonal antibodies of any specificity (including multiple specificities), adjust for affinity, half life, extent of Fc receptor binding, etc. These tools enable an unprecedented level of control over the tumor microenvironment and the local host immune response.
 Our imaginations are now the major limitation to what can be done.
 Everything is on the table right now on how to exploit this for anti-cancer therapy, including targeting and manipulation of the tumor vasculature and stroma, as well as sending in tumor-targeting monoclonal antibodies that deliver immune signals like cytokines, chemokines, or neutralization of inhibitory molecules.